TangibleInc/template-system/readme.md

 ## Test

 There is a suite of unit and integration tests included.

-The test environment uses `wp-now`, which does not require Docker or PHP being installed on the local system.
+The test environment uses [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now#wp-now), which runs WordPress on Node and PHP-WASM.
+It does not require Docker or PHP being installed on the local system.

+### Run

 Run the tests.

 ```sh
 npm run test
 ```

+### PHP versions

 By default it uses PHP 7.4, the oldest version we support.
 WordPress itself only has beta support for PHP 8.x.
 See [PHP Compatibility and WordPress versions](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) and [Usage Statistics](https://wordpress.org/about/stats/).